 This is a diagram of a concept map that explains what concept maps are and shows how they are organised.

-A free download of the starter edition of PagePlus, which you can use for desktop publishing and for creating concept maps.
+PagePlus, which can be used for desktop publishing and for creating concept maps.

 © 2012 RoadMonkey

 kitz on July 31, 2020:

 Hi?
 Road monkey?could you more on how i can use concept map to write research questionnaire.